MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_WhatsNew.md

 - **Performance Max campaigns**

-  [Performance Max](hlp_BA_PROC_AboutPmax.md) enables advertisers to easily create and manage campaigns, optimize ads to reach the right audience at the right time, and drive performance to meet advertising goals—across the entire [Microsoft Advertising Network](hlp_BA_CONC_AboutAdvertisingNetwork.md).
+  [Performance Max](hlp_BA_PROC_AboutPmax.md) enables advertisers to easily create and manage campaigns, optimize ads to reach the right audience at the right time, and drive performance to meet advertising goalsâ€”across the entire [Microsoft Advertising Network](hlp_BA_CONC_AboutAdvertisingNetwork.md).
 Instead of manually creating ads, all you need to do is add assets, such as text and images, to your asset groups.
 Then, Microsoft AI will determine the most optimal assets and audiences for your ads so you can capture the attention of customers who are ready to buy your product or service.
 For information on creating a Performance Max campaign, please see [Create a Performance Max campaign](hlp_BA_PROC_CreatePmax.md).

 - **New Microsoft Advertising account creation experience**